aptera/timeforce/README.md

 echo CLIENT_ID={SLACK_CLIENT_ID}> .env
 echo CLIENT_SECRET={SLACK_CLIENT_SECRET}>> .env
 ```

+Do not specify the `PORT` environment variable when provisioning settings for the App Service. `iisnode` will hanlde this to ensure a `\\.\pipe` object is used so the correct interface in the App Service environment is used for the listener.
+Otherwise, the bot won't be reachable.
+When developing locally, you will need to add the `PORT` variable to `.env`.

 ### To start/wake the bot
 To start/wake the bot server, send an HTTP GET to https://timeforcebotservice.azurewebsites.net and wait.
 The App Service will automatically suspend due to inactivity because it is hosted on a free App Service plan.